Accused gunman made ops plan to kill Lakeland family – complete with diversion, sheriff says

 "She told our detectives, 'I believe I'm alive now [because] I played dead and I prayed,'" Judd added.

 Even Tuesday, detectives were still collecting evidence.
-And, it's doubtful they'll be done by day's end, as they work meticulously to build the strongest court case possible.
+It's doubtful they'll be done by day's end, as they work meticulously to build the strongest court case possible.

-"There are literally hundreds of bullet holes in the two houses," said Judd.
+"There are literally hundreds of bullet holes in the two houses," Judd said.

 Beyond the bizarre encounter in the neighborhood hours before the shooting, investigators believe Riley had "zero" connection to the people he's accused of killing.